Download PDF

 Uzin Utz SE has a branch office in Naples, Italy.

 INTR.
 B.V. operates several branches (so-called INTR.
-Points) in the Netherlands, where an extensive product range is offered.
+Points) in the Netherlands, where a comprehensive range of products is offered.
 Customers are advised in the branches, receive product demonstrations and can purchase products.

 The following INTR.
 Points exist: